ASCA National Recognition for School Counselor Preparation Programs FAQs

-Why is ASCA developing the national recognition program?
+Why did ASCA develop the national recognition program?

-The ASCA School Counselor Preparation Program Standards will establish ASCA as a Specialized Professional Association (SPA) under the Council for the Accreditation of Educator Preparation (CAEP).
-These standards will codify ASCA principles into the education community.
-As a SPA, ASCA will review and grant national recognition to qualified school counselor education/preparation programs at institutions of higher education.
+The ASCA School Counselor Preparation Program Standards established ASCA as a Specialized Professional Association (SPA) under the Council for the Accreditation of Educator Preparation (CAEP) in 2019.
+In 2022, ASCA also began offering the recognition to programs accredited by the Association for Advancing Quality in Educator Preparation (AAQEP).
+These standards codify ASCA principles into the education community.
+With this national recognition, ASCA will review and grant national recognition to qualified school counselor education/preparation programs at institutions of higher education.

 ASCA recognizes that school counselors are educators and thus require knowledge and competency in student learning.
 For example, the CAEP guidelines for SPA programs are grounded in the InTASC principles for teacher standards, including The Learner and Learning, Content, Instructional Practice, and Professional Responsibility.
 The four principles are founded on strong consensus on critical topics that can be applied across all specialty education areas, including how students learn, child and adolescent development, use of assessment to enhance learning, importance of clinical experiences, and knowledge of standards, curriculum, and assessment-based accountability systems.
 ASCA believes that “the learner and learning” is a critical component of school counselor education programs.
 In fact, Standard 1 states: “Candidates demonstrate knowledge of the history of school counseling, and the structure and organization of the American education system.
 Candidates understand the development trajectories of diverse learners in the school environment.”